Beating the Click Bots

 - The expected impact from your ad extensions: Ad extensions include things like your phone number, reviews, address, etc.

-Click fraud is frustrating but, should your firm be worried?
-The answer is: no…as long as you are aware of such a threat, learn how to identify it, and better yet, work with a team of legal marketing experts that’ll actively keep your PPC protected and up to date.
+Click fraud can be frustrating.
+But should your firm be worried?
+The answer is: no…as long as you are aware of such a threat, learn how to identify it, and better yet, work with a digital marketing team that is actively managing your budget.

 On this note, we’d like to tell you that not all hope is lost.
 Click theft is a severe threat to businesses today, but we’d like to clarify that there are already laws that are being enacted that consider this act a penalty.
 Under the CFAA, computer fraud and abuse act, there are prison terms and penalties up to $250,000 for individuals and $500,000 for bigger organizations (we’ll explain more of the latter in the following chapters).